KKStream/tech-glossary/glossary.md

 ### Charbonnier loss

-- is a loss function to approximate the L1 loss, i.e. absolute value function, while being differentiable at 0.
+- A loss function to approximate the L1 loss, i.e. absolute value function, while being differentiable at 0.
 - Usually being applied in image-to-image comparison tasks, e.g. super-resolution.
 - Tags:: loss function

 ### Convolutional neural network (CNN)

-- A CNN is a foundamental deep learning model to simulate how human perceive things in terms of their closeness, either space or time.
+- A foundamental deep learning model to simulate how human perceive things in terms of their closeness, usually space or time.
-- It is widely used, but not limited to, in computer vision because visual patterns are usually formed by their surrounding visual information.
+- It is widely used, but not limited to, in computer vision because visual patterns are usually formed by their surrounding information.
 - Tags:: CV, deep learning

+### Data augmentation

+- This term generally refers to a set of data preprocessing methods to increase the diversity of input data for training a noise-tolerant model and to avoid overfitting.
+- For example, in computer vision, an input image may be transformed by random rotation, random cropping, brightness adjustment, or other transformations and their combinations.

+### Dropout

+- Dropout is a layer used in deep neural network to avoid overfitting by randomly masking (dropping) the output of a neuron in each iteration.
+- In forward propagation, the outputs of masked neurons are 0, so they does not contribute to the next layer.
+- In backward propagation, the gradients of masked neurons are also 0, so they does not get updated.
+- Tags:: deep learning, regularization

+### Knowledge Graph (KG)

+- A graph structure used to represent the entities (nodes) and their relations (edges) of real-world knowledges.
+- Entities are usually nouns or adjectives, representing a real object, a virtual concept, or an attribute.
+- Relations are usually verbs, representing how two entities interact with each other, e.g. has, involves in, consists of, etc.
+- A knowledge graph is an implementation of [Ontology](#ontology).
+- Tags:: data model

 ### Language model

 - A language model defines how words in natural languages related to each other.
-- A [bag-of-words](#bag-of-words) model is a language model without sequential information.
+- [Bag-of-words](#bag-of-words) is a language model without sequential information.
+- Tags:: NLP

 ### Long short-term memory (LSTM)